 The substantial 57% year-on-year increase in commercial aircraft deliveries, including the 737 MAX, demonstrated operational resilience despite the 2024 challenges related to strikes and regulatory issues.
 The 737 MAX program gradually ramped up production, with plans to reach 38 aircraft per month by year-end.

 The order book grew to 545 billion USD, covering over 5,600 aircraft, providing a solid foundation for future revenue.
 Regarding cash flow, Boeing showed a smaller outflow than expected, and Ortberg’s forecast of positive cash flow in Q2 2025 reflected ambitious targets.
-The sale of its Jeppesen division to Thoma Bravo for 10.55 billion USD demonstrated a strategic approach to asset optimisation and strengthening the company’s financial position.
+The sale of its Jeppesen division to Thoma Bravo for 10.55 billion USD highlights management’s strategic focus on optimising assets and strengthening the company’s financial position.

 Despite this progress, Boeing continued to face several challenges.
 Trade tensions between the US and China led Chinese airlines to suspend acceptance of Boeing aircraft, forcing the company to redirect deliveries to other markets.
 A court hearing was also expected in June over fraud charges relating to the US government and the 737 MAX crashes.